 In Italy, the Confidence Climate Index covers 2,000 Italian consumers.
 The survey is done by phone and assesses households’ economic conditions, employment and saving prospects and expected purchases of durable goods.
 The consumer confidence index is adjusted for seasonal effects and fixed to a base year of 2005.
 The value 100 indicates no evolution in consumer sentiment, a value over 100 shows increasing confidence and a value under 100 indicates low expectations.
 This page provides the latest reported value for - Italy Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Italy Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on July of 2018.
+Italy Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on September of 2018.